Agency releases report detailing findings of probe into Chicago officer's fatal shooting of Anthony Alvarez

 Solano said he believed that Alvarez was going to shoot because he had twice looked over his right shoulder toward Solano and was starting to turn toward him, the report said.
 Solano also said he couldn’t see the firearm because it was tucked in Alvarez’s stomach.

+Both Solano and Encarnacion remain on administrative status, according to a Chicago police spokesperson.

-His death came just days after a different Chicago police officer fatally shot 13-year-old Adam Toledo during a foot chase.
+Alvarez’s death came just days after another Chicago police officer fatally shot 13-year-old Adam Toledo during a foot chase.
 The two shootings sparked protests and prompted the city to implement a policy on foot pursuits.
-In April 2021, COPA had recommended to Chicago police officials that Solano be relieved of his police powers during its investigation, an action that would require the officer to forfeit his badge and gun for work purposes while assigned to paid desk duty.
+In April 2021, COPA recommended to Chicago police officials that Solano be relieved of his police powers during its investigation, an action that would require the officer to forfeit his badge and gun for work purposes while assigned to paid desk duty.
 He was stripped of his police powers in June 2021.
 In January, COPA concluded its investigation of the Alvarez shooting.

 In March, Cook County State’s Attorney Kim Foxx announced her office would not bring criminal charges against the officers involved in the Alvarez and Toledo shootings.
 Foxx said at a news conference that prosecutors determined both officers reasonably believed they were in danger when they opened fire.
 Both Toledo and Alvarez were carrying guns on the nights they were shot.